 Carolyn, the founder of The Whale Company and her Brazilian partner, Carlos are passionate about sport and protecting the environment.
 This summer they have built their own paddle boards out of plastic bottles and they are paddling their way across Europe, completing 12 marathons in 12 different countries.

-Carlos and Carolyn are paddling 12 marathons across Europe on Plastic Bottle SUP
+Carlos and Carolyn are paddling 12 marathons across Europe on a Plastic Bottle SUP

-To raise awareness of the problems of plastic pollution in the ocean
+to raise awareness of plastic pollution in the ocean

 and to make SUP affordable for all